Showing posts with label life. Show all posts

 but this is a great holiday

-axiom zero still holds
+axiom zero still holds:

 we exist

-and what else did you want?
+and what more do you want?

 2022-01-24